Photo by Quetzalcoatl1/Shutterstock

 By continuing to forge a connection between the present and the afterlife with design and ritual both somber and celebratory, Mexico’s traditional observance of Día de los Muertos affirms the country’s cultural outlook on existence: accepting the impermanence of life while ensuring the proper care of one’s spirit after death.

-This article originally appeared online in November 2017; it has been updated to include current information.
+This article originally appeared online in November 2017; it was updated on July 18, 2018, to include current information.